CSC207-UofT/course-project-tut0201-007/phase2/design_document.md

 #### APIWorker
 APIWorker takes course codes and gets their information from the U of T API.
 This allows CourseCreator to create representations of the courses that is useful to our software.

+#### Importer
+An interface that outlines methods and parameters of any importing use-case class.

-#### ScheduleImporter
+#### ICSImporter/CSVImporter
-Parses information written in an ICS file and converts it into a Schedule object.
+Parses information written in an .ics/.csv file and converts it into a Schedule object, which can them be modified by the user.

+#### Exporter
+An abstract class that contains methods shared across exporting classes.

-#### ScheduleExporter
+#### ICSExporter/CSVExporter/ImageExporter
-Export schedule as a .ics file, that can be interpreted by the vast majority of calendar apps.
+Export a schedule as a .ics/.csv/.jpg file, depending on what the user wants to get out of their schedule.

+####

 #### Filter Subclasses
 These classes are instantiated based on the criteria a user provides for their scheduler.
 Filter subclasses are called during schedule generation in order to verify whether a particular schedule meets a user criterion.
 It main purpose is to check a schedule and return true/false.